MTDOJRP/docs/docs/introduction/getting-started.md

 1. **Access CAD**: Navigate to our CAD platform by visiting [this link](https://cad.mtdojrp.org/).

-2. **Register/Log in**: If you're new, click on `Register` and fill in the required details.
-If you already have an account, simply log in.
+2. **Register/Log in**: If you're new, you'll need to register an account.
+If you already have an account, log in using your credentials.

 🔍 Here is what the sign-in page should look like!
 ![CAD Sign In](/img/login-page.png)